cirosantilli/linux-cheat/network/README.md

 Computers in the network only talk to the router.

 The server on the router is called **proxy server**.

+Internal IPs may be assigned automatically via the DHPC protocol.

+###Port forwarding

+By default, if a TCP / UDP SYN request is made to most routers, they are simply dropped.

+This means that you cannot serve a web server from behind the router.

+To avoid this, you must set up *port forwarding*, that specifies certain ports and protocol (TCP or UDP) that will be sent to a local LAN IP.

+It seems only possible to do this if the local IP is static TODO confirm.

 ###Subnet mask